cloudfoundry/docs-book-cloudfoundry/README.md

 * [Cloud Foundry Concepts](http://github.com/cloudfoundry/docs-cloudfoundry-concepts): a guide to the underlying concepts and architecture.
 * [Developer Guide](http://github.com/cloudfoundry/docs-dev-guide): step-by-step instructions and reference material for developers pushing applications to Cloud Foundry.
+* [CF CLI](https://github.com/cloudfoundry/docs-cf-cli): a guide to using the Cloud Foundry CLI.
+* [Administrator Tools](https://github.com/cloudfoundry/docs-cf-admin): documentation about how to operate Cloud Foundry deployments using bosh and cf command line tools.
 * [Services](http://github.com/cloudfoundry/docs-services): information about extending Cloud Foundry with custom services, and the service broker API.
+* [Running Cloud Foundry](http://github.com/cloudfoundry/docs-running-cf): information for operators running Cloud Foundry.
 * [Buildpacks](http://github.com/cloudfoundry/docs-buildpacks): a guide to developing your own buildpacks.
-* [Running Cloud Foundry](http://github.com/cloudfoundry/docs-running-cf): information for operators running Cloud Foundry.
-* [Administrator Tools](https://github.com/cloudfoundry/docs-cf-admin): documentation about how to operate Cloud Foundry deployments using bosh and cf command line tools.
 * [Getting Started](https://github.com/swisscom/docs-appcloud-getting-started): a guide for new users on how to get started with the App Cloud
 * [Web Console](https://github.com/swisscom/docs-appcloud-console): a guide about using the web console on [https://developer.swisscom.com](https://developer.swisscom.com)
+* [Apps](https://github.com/swisscom/docs-appcloud-apps): a guide about apps
 * [Service Offerings](https://github.com/swisscom/docs-appcloud-service-offerings): a list of the different service offerings of Swisscom
 * [Service Connector](https://github.com/swisscom/docs-appcloud-service-connector): shows how to use Swisscom's CF CLI plugin, the Service Connector
 * [Billing](https://github.com/swisscom/docs-appcloud-billing): shows how billing in the app cloud works and makes it more transparent for users
+* [API](https://github.com/swisscom/docs-api): a guide on how to use the Swisscom APIs

 ## Build